github/github-services/CONTRIBUTING.md

 ## Updating an existing service

 GitHub will only accept pull requests to existing services that implement bug fixes or security improvements.
-We no longer accept substantial feature changes to existing services.
+We no longer accept feature changes to existing services.

 We strongly encourage existing services to move to an [OAuth based webhook integration][webhooks] if possible.
 You will better be able to control the complete integration including installation